kobitate/hass-imdb/README.md

 # Home Assistant IMDB Shortcut
 Home Assistant companion web server to open a media player entity’s content on IMDb using DuckDuckGo's `\` shortcut to visit the first result.

 This works by grabbing the current content from a Home Assistant `media_player` entity and searching for the exact episode (or just the movie) on DuckDuckGo.
 For example: `\The Americans (2013) season 3 episode 3 Open House site:imdb.com`.
 Including the episode name increased the chances of getting the proper result for some shows.
 It's slightly imperfect since it relies on the first result being the right one.
+I also found that DuckDuckGo was friendlier than Google to my clearly automated searching as I was testing.

 Works great in combination with a home screen shortcut on your phone!
 I used [Hermit for Android](https://play.google.com/store/apps/details?id=com.chimbori.hermitcrab&hl=en_US&gl=US) to generate a single-site browser for easy, silo'd access so I don't end up with a million IMDb tabs.